Step-By-Step Guide on How to Choose the Perfect Ballet Leotard

 Camisole: These are similar to tank leotards but have thinner shoulder straps which allow for more intricate designs such as double strap, criss-cross back, lattice back or rib back.

-Cap Sleeve: This style of leotard has short sleeves and can have several variations on design such as an open back, ruche or polo neck.
+Short Sleeved: This style of leotard has short sleeves and can have several variations on design such as an open back, ruche or polo neck.

-Long Sleeve: As the title suggests, leotards of this nature have full length sleeves.
+Long Sleeved: As the title suggests, leotards of this nature have full length sleeves.
 Similar to the cap sleeve variety, the long sleeve leotard can have several variations on design such as an open back, ruche or polo neck.

 Frilled or Skirted: The frill or skirt is usually attached to the leotard near the waist of the dancer.
 However, sometimes the skirt can originate from higher up the leotard such as on the Lyrical Dress where the skirt originates from just under the bust line.